 The first step in analyzing unknown data is to generate some simple plots using matplotlib.
 We are going to look at the temperature-anomaly history, contained in a file, and make our first plot to explore this data.

-We are going to smooth the data and then we'll fit a line to it to find a trend, plotting along the way to see how it all looks.
+We are going to plot the data and then we'll fit a line to it to find a trend.

 Let's get started!